Yaabot

 The Rise

 SpaceX was also awarded the Commercial Orbital Transportation Services (COTS) contract by NASA in 2006.
-The bounds of this contract were that SpaceX was to design and demonstrate a launch system to resupply cargo to the International Space Station (ISS)..
+The contract required SpaceX to design and demonstrate a launch system for resupplying cargo to the ISS.

 Since then, this company has flown several missions to the ISS.
-Other contracts from NASA include a contract to develop and demonstrate a human-rated Dragon as part of its Commercial Crew Development (CCDev) program to transport crew to the ISS.
+NASA’s contracts include developing and demonstrating a human-rated Dragon for its Commercial Crew Development program to transport crew to ISS.
 Today, SpaceX has a fully certified, human-rated launch escape system incorporated into the spacecraft.

-On 8th December 2010, SpaceX became the first private company to both successfully launch and return a spacecraft from orbit, after its Dragon capsule returned from a low-orbit flight.
+On December 8, 2010, SpaceX became the first private company to launch and return a spacecraft from orbit.
 For this achievement, SpaceX was awarded with the Space Foundation’s Space Achievement Award.d.

 Also Read: The Rise & Rise of SolarCity